 Turkey has a political system based on the principle of separation of powers.
-The principle of tripartite separation of force, consisting of “legislative”, “executive” and “judicial” powers, is the base of politics of Turkey.
+The principle of tripartite separation of force, consisting of “legislative”, “executive” and “judicial” powers, is the base of the politics of Turkey.
 Turkey’s leader has taken the title of Cumhurbaşkanı (President) since the declaration of the Republic in 1923.

 2017 Turkish constitutional referendum

 The government led by the current president of Turkey Recep Tayyip Erdoğan offered some changes in Turkey’s political system and these offers led to a constitutional referendum that took place in 2017.
 Results were in favor of the change with a 51.41% acceptance rate.
-Changes created a new political system in Turkey called ‘’Turkish Presidental System’’.
+Changes created a new political system in Turkey called the ‘’Turkish Presidental System’’.
 Let me tell you more about our new system.

 Turkish Presidential System since 2018

 The new Presidential system started in Turkey after the 2018 Turkish presidential election.
-There have been some fundamental and some minor changes compared to the older political system in Turkey.
+There have been some fundamental and minor changes compared to the older political system in Turkey.

 Turkey still has Grand National Assembly but in the older system head of the government was elected from the 550 delegates in the assembly.
 Now we have 600 delegates in the assembly representing 81 cities in Turkey.
-But now following delegate election we hold an additional election to choose the president of Turkey.
-President in Turkey before was elected by the delegates but now it is elected by the people of Turkey.
+But now following the delegate election we hold an additional election to choose the president of Turkey.
+President in Turkey before was elected by the delegates but now the president is elected by the people of Turkey.

-President in the earlier system had a symbolic seat and power on the state.
+President in the earlier system had a symbolic seat and power in the state.
 Assembly always had the power to out rule him.
 Maybe we can compare the old Turkish presidency with the English Queen or German President.
 The new president is more powerful and can be considered the ultimate decision-maker in Turkey whose power is still but less harnessed by the assembly.

 Ministries in Turkey

-Council of Ministers holds the executive power.
+The Council of Ministers holds executive power.
 Ministers are chosen by the president and they don’t have to be members of Parliament.
 There are 16 ministries in Turkey.